lamh85/Graph-Editor/docs/TechnicalDesigns.md

 Mouse down
 * set state: origin coordinates (already provided when initializing the custom hook)
 * set state: vertex, IF resizing or moving location
-* set state: tool selected
+* set state: tool selected, IF resizing or moving location
 * set state: paintbrush shape
 * Create a vertex IF paintrbrush mode